Posted from Chichester, England, United Kingdom.

 A Very Naughty Boy

-Posted from Barnaul, Altai Krai, Russian Federation.
+Posted from Barnaul, Altai Krai, Russia.

 I’m delighted to announce that since the last blog we’ve managed to get going again, but lack of time and internet access has prevented me from posting an update till now.